-In this project, however, the new knowledge (the definition and identification of skills and competencies in an inter-agency or multi-professional community arts setting) is gained within a partnership model that includes lecturers, representing academia; artists, representing the creative sector; end-users, representing community; and the European Commission, representing the governmental part of the helix.
+In this project, however, the new knowledge (the definition and identification of skills and competencies in an inter-agency or multi-professional community arts setting) is gained within a partnership that includes:

+- lecturers, representing academia; - artists, representing the creative industry; - end-users, community; - and the European Commission, representing the governmental part of the helix.

-It is no wonder that this was always likely to be a Creative Europe or Erasmus+ funded project, and not a Horizon 2020 project.
-Creative Europe and Erasmus+, with their inter-cultural and socio-economic missions, are perceived to be a more appropriate funding body to target projects that use Mode 3 research, as their activities and outputs are still considered more under the headings of community outreach, cultural work, education and/or enterprise.
+It is no wonder that this is likely to be a Creative Europe-funded project, and not a Horizon 2020 project.
+Creative Europe, with its cultural and socio-economic mission, is perceived to be a more appropriate funding body to target projects that use Mode 3 research, as their activities and outputs are still considered more under the headings of community outreach, cultural work and enterprise.